 ICE: to provide resources in the event of a claim under the provision of a guarantee by ICE (as principal guarantor) and the Council (as ultimate guarantor) for the Loan, and as the timing/amount of any payments arising from both the loan guarantee and the rental guarantee are uncertain.

-Commercial: for the SEESL company surplus.
+Commercial: for SEESL and AH subsidiary companies.

 SHEP GF Properties Major Works: to create a Major Works Fund for Investment properties.